erdg/lol-picolisp/EXPLAIN.md

 : (ptest 4 5)
 -> 53
 ```
 `with-p!` is a PL `macro` that "expands" into a `let` statement.
-The let-bindings are created by `with-p!-env`. `with-p!-env` uses the `make` / `link` PL idiom to build a list of variables gathered from the supplied plambda form. `with-p!-env` also injects the anaphors `Self` and `setp` so we can conveniently access and modify the plambda closure.
+The let-bindings are created by `with-p!-env`. `with-p!-env` uses the `make` / `link` idiom to build a list of variables gathered from the supplied plambda form. `with-p!-env` also injects the anaphors `Self` and `setp` so we can conveniently access and modify the plambda closure.

-In case you haven't read the entirety of On Lisp and Let Over Lambda, here's the crash course in Anaphora.
+In case you haven't read the entirety of On Lisp and Let Over Lambda yet, here's the crash course in Anaphora.

 > In natural language, an anaphor is an expression which refers back in the conversation.
 The most common anaphor in English is probably “it,” as in “Get the wrench and put it on the table.”
 Anaphora are a great convenience in everyday language [...] but they don’t appear much in programming languages.
 For the most part, this is good.
 Anaphoric expressions are often genuinely ambiguous, and present-day programming languages are not designed to handle ambiguity.
 >